AccentuSoft/LinkScope_Client/README.md

    - `playwright install`

 The software comes packaged in a 7zip archive.
 Uncompress the archive, and double-click the executable to start the software.
 On Windows, the executable should be named 'LinkScope.exe'.
 On Linux, it should be named 'LinkScope'.

-Then, the Linux-specific functions need to be changed to the Windows version.
-Currently, this is just the 'rearrangeGraph' function in Core/Interface/CentralPane.
-The comments at that location indicate the required changes.

 ## Extending the software